cocos-creator/docs-3d-deprecated/en/engine/event/index.md

 xxx.emit(type, ...arg);
 ```

-**Note**: Due to the performance considerations of the underlying event dispatch, only a maximum of **5** event parameters are supported here.
+> **Note**: due to the performance considerations of the underlying event dispatch, only a maximum of **5** event parameters are supported here.
 Therefore, it is necessary to pay attention to the number of control parameters when passing parameters.

 ## Event descriptions